Daimler increases provision for EU cartel probe

-FRANKFURT Germany's Daimler (DAIGn.DE) said on Thursday it was setting aside an additional 600 million euros (473 million pounds) to cover potential costs related to an antitrust investigation into truckmakers by the European Commission.
+FRANKFURT Germany's Daimler (DAIGn.DE) said on Thursday it was setting aside an additional 600 million euros ($740 million) to cover potential costs related to an antitrust investigation into truckmakers by the European Commission.

 The maker of trucks and Mercedes cars said the move would affect its earnings this quarter but stuck with its forecast for 2014 earnings before interest and tax (EBIT) from ongoing business to rise significantly from last year.